syl20bnr/spacemacs-elpa-mirror/melpa/cmds-menu-readme.txt

+   `Recent Commands' submenu for the menu-bar `Tools' menu.

+ Global minor mode `recent-cmds-menu-mode' adds a `Recent Commands' submenu to the menu-bar `Tools' menu and updates `menu-bar-update-hook' so that this menu is automatically updated.
-Adds a `Recent Commands' submenu to the menu-bar `Tools' menu.
-It holds the most recent commands you have invoked using `M-x'.
+ Menu `Recent Commands' holds the most recent commands you have invoked using `M-x'.

  Put this in your init file (~/.emacs):

   (require 'cmds-menu)

-Loading this file adds submenu `Recent Commands' and updates `menu-bar-update-hook' so that this menu is automatically updated.
+ If you want to turn on the mode from the outset, add this:

+  (recent-cmds-menu-mode 1)

  User options defined here:

+   `recent-cmds-menu-max-size', `recent-cmds-menu-mode',
-   `recent-cmds-menu-max-size', `recent-cmds-name-length'.
+   `recent-cmds-name-length'.

+ Commands defined here:

+   `recent-cmds-menu-mode'.

  Non-interactive functions defined here:

    `recent-cmds-menu-bar-update'.

  Internal variables defined here:

    `recent-cmds-menu'.